jakemcc/jakemccrary.com/source/_posts/2014-06-21-comparing-clojure-testing-library-outputs.markdown

   (is (= #{:a :b :c} #{:a :b})))
 ```

+First up is the basic clojure.test output.
+It suffers from the same
+problem is has suffered this entire time.
+It doesn't make it easy to
+read the expected and actual values.

 ``` console clojure.test
 FAIL in (set-comparisons) (set_test.clj:5)
 expected: (= #{:b :a} #{:c :b :a})